Sardhendu/self-driving-vehicle/src/lane_line_advance/REPORT.md

  Step 1: Take an approximate view (trapizium) that contains both the lane lines.
  Step 2: Use prespective transform to change the view (trapizium) to the birds-eye perspective

-#### Color Spaces Threholding:
-Color are a very good indicator of a lane line provided the lane lines are visible.
-Lane lines are mostly while or yellow is color.

-*RGB*: The Red and Green spectrum of the RGB color space does a pretty good job in finding the while lane lines but more often fails in identifying yellow light.

-*HLS*: The S "saturation" spectrum of the HLS color space does a very good job in identifying the yellow lane line and does descent with the white lane lines.

-*Approach*: We use a simple thresholding heuristic on both R and S channels to get most out of the visible lane lines.

-#### Gradients:
-Gradients are the best way to find lines given the image is preprocessed pretty well.
-Also, gradient in the x direction see, to be more effective because lane lines tend to go straight We apply *SobelX* to determine gradients on the image preprocessed with above techniques.

 #### Estimating lane line region to fit a better polynomial:
 Gradient are noisy when taking into account the surrounding.
 It is important to find an approximate region where we